Stop Paying Credit Card Debt and Stop Worrying About It

 Your debt will likely be sold to collections, severely damaging your credit score.
 You may face legal actions, including lawsuits and wage garnishments.

 You will significantly damage your credit score.
-A low score can lead to higher interest rates on future loans, difficulty obtaining credit, and potential legal actions from creditors.
+A low score can lead to higher interest rates on future loans, difficulty with obtaining credit, and potential legal actions from creditors.

 Bottom line